Wedding photography frequently asked questions. Everything you need to know about working with me as your wedding photographer

 This post expands a little on the FAQ information that’s in my brochure and forms part of my Planning your Wedding Photography series.
 Do check out the rest of my posts if you haven’t already, as there’s loads of useful information in there.

-So here are some commonly asked wedding photography questions and their answers.
-If I’ve missed anything that you’d like to know, even if you’re not one of my clients, do post it in the comments and I’ll be happy to update the post.
+So here are some commonly wedding photography frequently asked questions and their answers.
+If I’ve missed anything that you’d like to know, even if you’re not one of my clients, do post it in the comments and I’ll be happy to update the post!

 How long have you been a wedding photographer/how experienced are you?

-I’ve been photographing weddings full time for five years.
-In that time I have photographed nearly 200 weddings (I’ll be celebrating my 200th this year.
-Exciting!), so it’s fair to say you’re in safe and experienced hands.
+I’ve been photographing weddings full time for 10 years.
+In that time I have photographed around 300 weddings (I stopped counting around the 200 mark!) so it’s fair to say you’re in safe and experienced hands.
 During the last ten years I’ve photographed weddings in Birmingham, London, across the UK and even destination weddings in far-flung places like Italy, Spain, Dubai and Tobago.

 Can we see some of your recent weddings?

 Sure!
 Check out my gallery page to see my Portfolio.
 You’ll also find weddings I’ve shared recently over on my blog.
 If you’d like to see some full wedding galleries you can get in touch via my contact form.
 I am always happy to share full wedding photography galleries, as I think it’s important to get an overview of all of the shots you’ll receive if you work with me as your wedding photographer.

 Where are you based?